COST-ELTeC/ELTeC-data/README.md

 ENG18410 1841 31727 2255 263 312 295 441 241 191 48 123 15 49 60 26 138 34 7 12
 ENG18411 1844 5536 402 75 81 43 30 19 53 7 12 2 4 36 6 20 7 6 1
 ~~~~
+This shows that in the text ENG18400, from year 1840, there are 37,878 verb occurrences, of which 2951 are classed as indicative of inner life; 593 of these are occurrences of "know", which we categorise as "perception", and so on.

 ## Step 4 : Visualise the data

-The Python script `visualize.py` written by Christof Schoech produces a number of visualisations for this data.
+The Python script `visualize.py` written by Christof Schoech produces visualisations for this data.
+To run it, ensure that there is a copy of the datafiles output in the preceding step in a folder called `data` which is a sibling of the  folkder containing the script.
+The resulting plots are placed in a folder called `results/xxx' for each language `xxx`.